tbnobody/OpenDTU-docs/docs/hardware/inverter_overview.md

     Compatibility with OpenDTU is most likly related to the serial number of the inverter.
 Current findings indicate that TSUN inverters with a serial number starting with "11" are supported, whereby inverters with a serial number starting with "10" are not.

 !!! note "Hoymiles HMS-xxxx-xT-NA compatibility remark"
-    Currently it seems not to be possible to change the communication frequency of the "-NA" inverters.
-Please set the communication freuqency to 915MHz to get these inverters working.
+    You have to change the Country/Region in the [DTU settings](../firmware/configuration/dtu_settings.md#cmt2300a-regioncountry).

 | Model                | Required RF Module | DC Inputs | MPP-Tracker | AC Phases |
 | ---------------------| ------------------ | :-------: | :---------: | :-------: |